nurupo/vlc-pause-click-plugin/BUILD.md

 If instead of using [the precompiled plugin binaries](https://github.com/nurupo/vlc-pause-click-plugin/releases) you want to build them yourself, you can follow these instructions on building the plugin.

 Note that [there is a Dockerfile](./docker) that fully automates building for Windows described in these instructions.
+This is what I use to produce the Windows plugin binaries.

-Also, if you want to build the plugin for Debian Linux or its derivatives, you can make your life easier if you follow the Debian installation instructions provided in READMEs instead of following this building guide.
+Also, if you want to build the plugin for Debian Linux or its derivatives, you can make your life easier if you follow the Debian installation instructions provided in [README](/README.md) instead of following this building guide.

 ### Building